Wednesday 31 July 1940

 I,/JG3 transfers from Grandvilliers to Colembert.
 IV.(Stuka)/LG 1 gets a new Gruppenkommandeur, Hauptmann Erwin Röde.

-German raider Pinguin sinks 5358 ton British freighter Domingo de Larringa in the South Atlantic.
-There are 30 crew taken prisoner, 8 crew perish.
+German raider Pinguin sinks 5358-ton British freighter Domingo de Larringa in the South Atlantic.
+Thirty crew are taken as prisoners while 8 crew perish.

 Norwegian 1298 ton freighter Stalheim hits a mine and sinks in the Bristol Channel.